weeksie/use-tailwind/README.md

 ## Limitations
 * Tailwind class names with illegal characters (`::`, `/`, etc) still have to be put into the `classNames` prop.
-* This is a naive implementation and uses a static array of tailwind class names, so the package size is bigger than it needs to be.